Praqma/CoDe-exchange-malmo/thestart.md

 ## Manifest

+### Notes 2020-04-09

+- Naming - we don't want DevOps and CoDe is confusing.
+CI/CD or Continuous Delivery both could work.
+- Online - no, maybe would be a good thing if we already had this started before covid-19.
+Maybe this will happen organically if needed.
+But this isn't a goal in itself.

+- Start working with Jenkins+Gerrit+Repo tool
+  - Can we make a good open source usability thing (considering manifest)?
+  - Can we replace one tool at time with other making it more generic?
+  - Can we replace Repo tool with Git submodules?

 ### This repo

 - We develop stuff here, if something deserves a separate repo, we move it to a new one.